DIY Easter Egg Dye

 The blue didn’t seem to be working at all in the early stages, but as the picture at the top shows, the blue eggs did come out beautifully in the morning.

+For the red combinations, the red onion dye resulted in beautiful maroon eggs.
 The paprika eggs came out a bit speckled, and it seemed like actual grains of paprika were sticking to the eggs in a splotchy pattern.
 It gave a nice effect.

 Try my homemade peanut butter eggs for a healthier Easter treat!